 - a.
 Staffed by Chief Information Officer/Director of Information Technology; - b.
-Initiate the Information Technology Disaster Recovery Plan as appropriate. - c.
-Maintains the central data, telephone, and computing infrastructure. - d.
-Assesses operational status of campus data and computing services. - e.
-Ensures support to emergency data network and computing application services. - f.
-Directs restoration of central computing and networking infrastructure and services, arranging for emergency repairs. - g.
-Leads the provision of technical support for campus telephone and communication systems used in the emergency response.

-- h.
-Directs restoration of communication services on campus, arranging for emergency repairs. - i.
-Establishes alternate means of communication when necessary, and provides communication capabilities to support EOC operations. - j.
-Assesses the need for and initiates appropriate actions (e.g. ensure availability of enterprise services such as internet access, email, voice communications, student service technology, and supporting technology). - k.
-Ensures that the University's "external" and central "internal" website is operational and updated as necessary (i.e. with key messages provided by the PIO), and available to be used as a primary communication medium during and after the emergency. - 1.
-Maintains all logs, reports, messages, and any other documents you used and received during the emergency. - m.
+Initiate the Information Technology Disaster Recovery Plan as appropriate; - c.
+Maintains the central data, telephone, and computing infrastructure; - d.
+Assesses operational status of campus data and computing services; - e.
+Ensures support to emergency data network and computing application services; - f.
+Directs restoration of central computing and networking infrastructure and services, arranging for emergency repairs; - g.
+Leads the provision of technical support for campus telephone and communication systems used in the emergency response; - h.
+Directs restoration of communication services on campus, arranging for emergency repairs; - i.
+Establishes alternate means of communication when necessary, and provides communication capabilities to support EOC operations; - j.
+Assesses the need for and initiates appropriate actions (e.g. ensure availability of enterprise services such as internet access, email, voice communications, student service technology, and supporting technology); - k.
+Maintains all logs, reports, messages, and any other documents you used and received during the emergency; and - 1.
 Provides documentation to the EOC Director for post event After Action Review.